-Join the National Aging & Disability Transportation Center and Shared Use Mobility Center on Wednesday, August 5, 2020 at 2pm CT for a webinar about shared mobility and how to make these options work for older adults and people with disabilities.
+The National Aging & Disability Transportation Center and Shared Use Mobility Center co-hosted a webinar about shared mobility and how to make these options work for older adults and people with disabilities.

 Mitch LaRosa is the Program Director for Shared Mobility, Inc. Mitch oversees Shared Mobility’s innovative programs such as the launch of new bikesharing programs in underserved communities, research to make shared mobility more inclusive for older adults and people with disabilities, and creating shared transportation options for rural communities.
 His work with the National Aging and Disability Transportation Center began in 2018 with research on how to increase inclusivity in shared transportation programs.
 In this webinar, he will highlight the results of that research report and how they are using those findings to inform their work.
 The full report can be found at the Mobility Development website.